ma-quantumlab/IoT-Server/AddDataSource.md

 <img src="https://github.com/user-attachments/assets/c2e99a0e-99a3-488b-843e-19dd6c186d5a" alt="Model" width="600">

-The data is first queried with the MQTT In blocks then it is passed into the Assign Labels block which takes the MQTT topics and assigns them feild names and then finally depending on which Measurment
+The data is first queried with the MQTT In blocks, then it is passed into the Assign Labels block which takes the MQTT topics and assigns them their respective feild names and then finally it breaks all of the fields down and splits them up into different Influx DB out blocks each representing a different measurment.
+In order to add an additional datasource the user first must bring in the